CodeWindProgram/Group-12/README.md

 ---

 ## **Note:**
 Everyone in team discussed & used their own logic and came up with their different or same solution.
 First we tried to learn React js , Node js and started woking on the same.
-Because of lack of knowledge, errors and problems occured using Reactjs some members started working on HTML, JAVA Servlet, PHP server & MySql and created the dashboards for teachers and students module and also we kept working on reactjs .
+Because of lack of knowledge, errors and problems occured using Reactjs so some members started working on HTML, JAVA Servlet, PHP server & MySql and created the dashboards for teachers and students module and also we kept working on reactjs.
 At the end we decided to push all the codes on gitHub repository

 ---